kushaldas/pym/docs/datastructure.rst

     >>> a.sort()
     >>> a
     [-3434, 1, 1, 23, 45, 45, 45, 56, 90, 111, 43624356]

+.. note:: Remember that `sort` method does not return the sorted list, instead the list itself will be sorted.
+This is done to keep performance of the code in mind.
+More details can be found `here <https://docs.python.org/3/faq/design.html?highlight=walrus#why-doesn-t-list-sort-return-the-sorted-list>`_.

 You can also delete an element at any particular position of the list using the del keyword.